srvCodes/continual-learning-benchmark/README.md

 ## Verification

-The implementations have been verified through their runs on Perumted-MNIST.
+The implementations have been verified through their runs on Permumted-MNIST.

 ## Personal Note